percival alexander

 ‘Life begins on the other side of despair.’ ~ Jean-Paul Sartre

-adrift in amnesia (extracts)
+adrift in amnesia (extracts of chapters 1–4)

 adrift in amnesia: introduction to a daydreamer